IoT4Env/UrbanMining/README.md

 ## Q & A

-If you have any questions about the clarity of this documentation, please submit a Pull Request describing which part(s) need more explaination.
+If you have any questions about the clarity of this documentation, feel free to drop a Pull Request describing which part(s) need more explaination.

 ## Technical terminology

-- WEEE:\
+- WEEE:

-    Waste Electrical and Electronic Equipment, as mentioned from the [European Directive numbered 2012/19/EU,](https://en.wikipedia.org/wiki/Waste_Electrical_and_Electronic_Equipment_Directive) consists of all those electrical equipment that are no longer used.
+    Waste Electrical and Electronic Equipment, as mentioned from the [European Directive numbered 2012/19/EU,](https://en.wikipedia.org/wiki/Waste_Electrical_and_Electronic_Equipment_Directive) consists of all those electrical equipment that are no longer used.\
     Theese WEEE are literal GOLD MINES (which inspieres the name of the project), full of essential build materials for other electronical devices.

-- Modbus TCP:\
+- Modbus TCP:

-    It is a protocol based on the RS485 serial comunication composed of a single transmit line where N clients can transmit data one at a time.
+    It is a protocol based on the RS485 serial comunication composed of a single transmit line where N clients can transmit data one at a time.\
     More information can be found on this [wikipedia](https://en.wikipedia.org/wiki/Modbus) page.\
     The protocol is used to gather information from Plcs scattered around the factory.

-- Modbus and Plc address mapping:\
+- Modbus and Plc address mapping:

     When working with modbus and Plc, there is a crucial relationship between the two:
     | Plc Data Type     | Modbus Data Type             |
     |-------------------|------------------            |